Professional Books for the End of the School Year

-Teacher-recommended resources that help you prepare for next year
+Teacher-recommended resources to help you prepare for next year

 - Grades: 3–5, 6–8

-Listed here are a few my favorite professional resources; these books are indispensable to me as I wrap up one school year and begin to think about the next.
-If I have learned one thing over the years, it is that careful planning at the end of year makes back to school a breeze!
+Listed here are a few of my favorite professional resources.
+These books are indispensable to me as I wrap up one school year and begin to think about the next.
+If I have learned one thing over the years, it is that careful planning at the end of year makes back-to-school a breeze!

 The Back-to-School Book: Everything You Need to Get Ready, Organize the Classroom, Establish Routines, and Kick Off the Best Year Yet by Suzanne Kaback, Constance Perry, Brenda Power

 The start of school is a critical time.
 What happens in the first month has a huge impact on the ones that follow.
 The Back-to-School Book shows teachers how to plan instruction, establish routines, build community, and more.

 Classroom Tip: I bought this book right before school was out last year, and I read it over and over again during the summer, flagging pages and taking notes.
 It contains many great ideas you will put to use in the first month and throughout the year.

 Twenty teachers from a premier school district open up their classrooms and share their most valuable management tips and strategies — practical and proven ideas that can be implemented in the classroom right away.
 Dozens of full-color photographs provide inspiration to the visual learners among us.

 Classroom Tip: This may have been my absolute favorite book I discovered this year.
 The photographs gave me so many wonderful ideas for storage, organization, and classroom management that I could hardly wait for school to start last fall so I could implement them all.
 I lent my copy to a friend who used it so much she purchased me a new one because she said mine had become so worn from her using it again and again.